NHIndustries NH90: France

 The French government had initially ordered a total of 34 NH90 TTHs for the French Army Light Aviation and 27 NFH for the Navy.
 Both versions will be named "Caïman" and final assembly will be carried out by Airbus Helicopters.
-The French Army had intended to buy 68 NH90; however, the April 2013 defence review could have cancelled the contract for the second batch of 34.
-Under the "Bonn rebate" deal, France receives a 12% discount on its 68 Army helicopters; a November 2012 Senate report put the French TTH per unit price at €28.6M after discount, set on the assumption of total orders of 605 aircraft by 2020.
-Cuts to France's order would result in workshare reallocation; possibly including French Navy NFH90s being assembled in Italy and Fokker performing maintenance of French TTHs.
+Early on, the French Army stated its intention to buy 68 NH90 in two separate contracts.
+Under the "Bonn rebate" deal, France received a 12% discount on its 68 Army NH90s; a November 2012 Senate report put the French TTH unit price at €28.6M after discount, set on the assumption of total orders of 605 aircraft by 2020.
+Cuts to France's order would have led to workshare reallocation; possibly including French Navy NFH90s being assembled in Italy and Fokker performing maintenance of French TTHs.
 On 29 May 2013, France formally ordered the second batch of 34 NH90 TTHs for just under €1 billion.
 In January 2016, France placed an order for six additional NH90 TTHs.

 The French Army took delivery of its first NH90 TTH in December 2011.
+Just one week after entering service, a French NH90 rescued 19 people from supply ship TK Bremen at night.
 On 21 December 2012, the French Navy received its first NH90 NFH in final operating capability.
 In December 2010, the NH90 formally achieved in-service status with the French Navy, being initially used to perform search and rescue and maritime counter-terrorism operations.
-The first seven aircraft were delivered to an interim "Step A" configuration; following aircraft were delivered to the "Step B" standard and are forecast to be delivered at a rate of two per year until 2020.
-For the ASW role in French service the helicopter is equipped with dipping sonar, acoustic buoys and MU90 torpedoes.
-The French Navy formally cleared the type to perform anti-surface warfare duties in 2012, clearance to perform anti-submarine warfare missions followed in 2013, allowing the NH90 to take over the missions previously performed by the Navy's Westland Lynx and Aérospatiale Super Frelon helicopter fleets.
+The first seven NH90s were delivered to an interim "Step A" configuration; later deliveries were to the "Step B" standard and produced at a rate of two per year until 2020.
+For the ASW role in French service, it is equipped with dipping sonar, acoustic buoys and MU90 torpedoes.
+The French Navy formally cleared the type to perform ASW duties in 2012, clearance to perform ASW missions followed in 2013, allowing the NH90 to take over missions previously performed by the Westland Lynx and Aérospatiale Super Frelon rotorcraft fleets.
 On 3 November 2014, the French Army Light Aviation deployed two of its NH90s to Mali; both helicopters had been fitted with three additional fuel tanks to fly the four-day ferry flight to the region.